Eeeeqyq/CS4100-Project-/README.md

 - goal-dependent recommendation changes
 - fallback to SiTunes anchors when public transfer support is weak
 - promotion of Spotify when transfer support is strong enough

+How to explain the demo:
+- if the top result stays in **SiTunes**, the model is saying the anchor evidence is stronger than the transfer evidence
+- if the top result becomes **Spotify**, the model is saying public transfer support is strong enough to promote a public song
+- the demo is not trying to prove that every goal must give a completely different song
+- it is trying to prove that the system changes behavior in a goal-consistent, support-aware way

+What to look for in the current verified demo:
+- `focus` falls back to SiTunes anchors
+- `wind_down` transfers to Spotify
+- `uplift` and `movement` can still fall back to anchors when transfer support is weaker on that same row

+That pattern is good for `v2.2`, because it shows the model is not blindly pushing public songs to the top.

 Recommended presentation commands: